Interview – Statkraft and the Future of Renewable Energy

 Bordered by Gloucestershire and Somerset, Bristol is the south West’s largest city and the home of the iconic Clifton Suspension Bridge.
 It is also known for being a green city.
 Bristol was named the most sustainable city in the UK in 2021, it is the UK’s first Cycling City, and it is a former European Green Capital.

-Take the family to Avon Valley Adventure & Wildlife Park to enjoy the Christmas-themed entertainment and activities including a light trail around the park (until 31 December) and ice skating (until 1 January 2023).
+Take the family to Avon Valley Adventure & Wildlife Park to enjoy the Christmas-themed entertainment and activities including Santa’s cabin and toy factory, Mrs Claus’ gingerbread parlour, and ice skating.
 You can top-up your vehicle at the Mer public charger on Trajectus Way in Keynsham during your visit, a short journey from the Park.

 Mer also operates chargers in Nailsea, a town that lies on the outskirts of Bristol.
 Whilst your vehicle is charging at Scotch Horn Leisure Centre, you can enjoy a winter walk along the Ty Sculpture Trail in Towerhouse Wood, wander around Backwell Lake, or explore the Moorend Spout nature reserve, all of which are a twenty minute walk from the leisure centre.